-- A) The Guideline applies to contracts, whether directly written or assumed through reinsurance, falling into any of the following categories: - 1) Variable deferred annuity contracts subject to the Commissioner's Annuity Reserve Valuation Method (CARVM), whether or not such contracts contain Guaranteed Minimum Death Benefits (GMDBs), or Variable Annuity Guaranteed Living Benefits (VAGLBs); - Variable immediate annuity contracts, whether or not such contracts contain GMDBs or VAGLBs; - 3) Group annuity contracts that are not subject to CARVM, but contain guarantees similar in nature2 to GMDBs, VAGLBs, or any combination thereof; and - 4) All other products that contain guarantees similar in nature to GMDBs or VAGLBs, even if the insurer does not offer the mutual funds or variable funds to which these guarantees relate, where there is no other explicit reserve requirement3. - If such a benefit is offered as part of a contract that has an explicit reserve requirement and that benefit does not currently have an explicit reserve requirement: - (a) the Guideline shall be applied to the benefit on a standalone basis (i.e., for purposes of the reserve calculation, the benefit shall be treated as a separate contract); - (b) the reserve for the underlying contract is determined according to the explicit reserve requirement; and - (c) the reserve held for the contract shall be the sum of (a) and (b). - B) The Guideline does not apply to contracts falling under the scope of the NAIC Model Modified Guaranteed Annuity Regulation (MGAs); however, it does apply to contracts listed above that include one or more subaccounts containing features similar in nature to those contained in MGAs (e.g., market value adjustments).
+- A) The Guideline applies to contracts, whether directly written or assumed through reinsurance, falling into any of the following categories: - 1) Variable deferred annuity contracts subject to the Commissioner's Annuity Reserve Valuation Method (CARVM), whether or not such contracts contain Guaranteed Minimum Death Benefits (GMDBs), or Variable Annuity Guaranteed Living Benefits (VAGLBs); - 2) Variable immediate annuity contracts, whether or not such contracts contain GMDBs or VAGLBs; - 3) Group annuity contracts that are not subject to CARVM, but contain guarantees similar in nature2 to GMDBs, VAGLBs, or any combination thereof; and - 4) All other products that contain guarantees similar in nature to GMDBs or VAGLBs, even if the insurer does not offer the mutual funds or variable funds to which these guarantees relate, where there is no other explicit reserve requirement3.

+If such a benefit is offered as part of a contract that has an explicit reserve requirement and that benefit does not currently have an explicit reserve requirement:

+- (a) the Guideline shall be applied to the benefit on a standalone basis (i.e., for purposes of the reserve calculation, the benefit shall be treated as a separate contract); - (b) the reserve for the underlying contract is determined according to the explicit reserve requirement; and - (c) the reserve held for the contract shall be the sum of (a) and (b). - B) The Guideline does not apply to contracts falling under the scope of the NAIC Model Modified Guaranteed Annuity Regulation (MGAs); however, it does apply to contracts listed above that include one or more subaccounts containing features similar in nature to those contained in MGAs (e.g., market value adjustments). - C) Separate account products that guarantee an index and do not offer GMDBs or VAGLBs are excluded from the scope of the Guideline.